-If the generator-backed capacity import resource demonstrates, through their data submission, an injection of electricity into the host control area’s grid equal to or greater than their capacity obligation for four consecutive hours within the required date and time, and successfully scheduled the corresponding import transaction for at least its capacity obligation into Ontario for at least one hour during the same time period, the test will be deemed a pass.

-Failure of a generator-backed capacity auction resource to perform a successful test activation may result in one or more of the following:

-Non-performance charges as specified in “Market Manual 5.5: Physical Markets Settlement Statements;”

-A subsequent test activation to be scheduled by the IESO; or

-A compliance investigation to be performed by the IESO.
+Confirmation of the day, hours and intervals used in the assessment

+The amount of auction capacity determined to have been delivered by the capacity auction resource over the test duration

+Confirmation of whether the generator-backed capacity import resource has passed or failed the capacity auction capacity test in accordance with the parameters detailed in Table 5-3

 Allowable Exceptions

-In limited circumstances, the IESO may consider scheduling a second testing window if a generator-backed capacity auction resource is unable to complete the capacity auction capacity test during the entirety of the first testing window.
-These circumstances are as follows:
+The IESO will, if the circumstances permit, schedule a second testing window if a generator-backed capacity import resource is unable to complete the capacity auction capacity test during the entirety of the first two months of the obligation period in the following circumstances:

-The capacity auction resource is unable to comply with the capacity auction capacity test in accordance with their energy offer during the testing window due to a force majeure event.
+The generator-backed capacity auction import resource is unable to complete the capacity auction capacity test during the testing window due to a due to a force majeure event.
 In such cases, the capacity market participant must adhere to the force majeure requirements as outlined in Ch.
 1, Section 13.3 of the market rules, and also must notify the IESO of the inability to complete the capacity auction capacity test by emailing capacity.auction@ieso.ca no later than 5 business days following the end of the testing window.
 In the email, the capacity market participant must provide proof that they have adhered to the force majeure requirements in the market rules.

-If the IESO is satisfied that the capacity market participant has met the notification requirements for a force majeure event, and the force majeure conditions have been met, a subsequent testing window may be rescheduled at the discretion of the IESO; or
+The generator-backed capacity auction eligible import resource is unable to complete the capacity auction capacity test during the testing window due to a bona fide and legitimate reason as outlined in Ch.
+7, Section 7.5.8A of the market rules.
+In such circumstances, the capacity market participant must notify the IESO of the inability to complete the capacity auction capacity test by emailing capacity.auction@ieso.ca no later than 5 business days following the end of the testing window.
+In the email, the capacity market participant must provide proof that the IESO has been notified and has approved the bona fide or legitimate reason.